Proposal Software: A Comparison of the Top 10

 It’s not a feature, but you at least know how to use it – there’s no learning curve.

 None that are relevant.

-You start with a blank page just like Microsoft Word but you do at least have the ability to make it look nice and design it well if you have design knowledge.
+You start with a blank page just like Microsoft Word.
+However, you do at least have the ability to create proposals that look nice and design them well if you have design knowledge.